Cacti/plugin_intropage/panellib/README.md

 the panel based upon their permissions.

 The interval is the default collection or update interval for the panel.
-This can be overriden in a still to be implemented enhancement.
+This can be overridden in a still to be implemented enhancement.

 The 'trends_func' is also yet to be implemented.